Alpine

 If you experience any problem with the online application please email us at info@alpineexpeditions.net

-ITINERARY FOR ANDES SURVIVORS TRIP
+ITINERARY FOR 2025 ANDES SURVIVORS TRIPS

 Day 6.
 We drive back to Mendoza.
 End of trip.
-Arrange for a flight that departs Mendoza, Argentina after 4pm.
+Arrange for a flight that departs Mendoza, Argentina after 6pm.
 Many participants stay an extra day to enjoy Mendoza.
 If you would like to stay an extra night in Mendoza we can help you arrange for a hotel and transportation (cost not included in itinerary).

 LAND COSTS: $4300